+where $A$ and $B$ are free variational parameters.
+The kinetic energy then can be extracted using numerical derivatives\footnote{We note an interesting observation that when the density profile is uniform, sampling $\frac{\nabla^4 \psi}{\psi}$ and $\left \lvert\frac{\nabla^2 \psi}{\psi} \right \rvert^2$ retrieves the same results. }.
+The full procedure is in Appendix~\ref{sec:appA}.

-After computing $\<k^2\>$, $\<k^4\>$, and average Coulomb energy per electron $V\sqrt{n_e}e^2/\eps$, we obtain the ground state energy $E_\text{QFL}$ (per electron) from \eqref{Etot}, which is minimized against the variational parameter $A,B$ in \eqref{fAB}.
-We compare the two calculations for ground state energy of QFL for quadratic dispersion ($c_4=0$) in Fig. \ref{energyPlotc2}.
-The two results agree within $0.2\%$ of the Coulomb energy, which is about good enough for us to determine the phase diagram for the chiral superconducting states.
+After computing $\<k^2\>$, $\<k^4\>$, and average Coulomb energy per electron $V\sqrt{n_e}e^2/\eps$, we obtain the ground state energy $E_\text{QFL}$ (per electron) from \eqref{Etot}, which is minimized against the variational parameters $A,B$ in \eqref{fAB}.
+We compare our calculation of the ground state energy of QFL for quadratic dispersion ($c_4=0$) against the result from \Rf{TC8905} in Fig. \ref{energyPlotc2}.
+The two results agree within $0.2\%$ of the Coulomb energy, which is sufficient for us to determine the phase diagram for the chiral superconducting states.

 For the quadratic dispersion, the transition to chiral superconductor at low density remains intact, at densities $n_e = (0.4\sim 0.7)\times 10^{12} cm^{-2}$.
 As a reference, experimentally\cite{HJ240815233,LJ230917436}, chiral superconductivity was observed around $n_e = (0.2 \sim 0.7) \times 10^{12}$cm$^{-2}$, while the Wigner crystal was observed below $n_e < (0.2 \sim 0.4) \times 10^{12}$cm$^{-2}$.